by Cary J. Calderone

 The panel then examined what would be considered "reasonable" efforts to find and protect your privileged information.
 Keyword search alone is usually not sufficient as it finds only 25% of documents, so you should add in sampling.
 The type of vendor you are working with can make a difference.
 Do they understand the methodology and work flows around it.

 Craig Carpenter provided an extensive list of search features that could help.
 He mentioned threading, email de-duping, visualization (being able to see who spoke with whom and when on certain topics), concept search (relate documents that are substantively similar but may not share keywords), clustering-(particular set of keywords-take first few documents that relate to the category), grouping-(more sophisticated clustering-take all documents that relate to the category) automatic categorization (the tool does it for you), amd predictive coding (form of automated review).
+Not surprisingly, Recommind's impressive products are capable of helping you with all of these search techniques.
+Craig was in "teaching mode" and not in sales mode and his examples and explanations were excellent.

 The panel discussed an instance of dealing with 2.5 million documents and the client did not want to pay for privilege review but rather, instructed outside counsel not to turn over anything privileged.
 LOL!
 Obviously it would cost too much.
 So, with client's consent, they used automated review tools with some direction from knowledgeable people.
 They were able to save 3 or 4 months of processing time and several million dollars.